gcarreno/setup-lazarus/README.md

 The list of packages can be searched at the [Lazarus IDE repository](https://packages.lazarus-ide.org).

+**IMPORTANT**

-**IMPORTANT** There is no dependency checks implemented YET.
+> There is no dependency checks implemented YET.
-**IMPORTANT** You must order your package list in order to satisfy the dendencies yourself.
+> You must order your package list in order to satisfy the dendencies yourself.

 ## Platforms